 - Health and safety at work,

 - The right to be a member of a Trade union, to elect its board of directors or to be elected to an administrative post in a trade union.

 If you go to live or work in another EU country, you should not suffer any disadvantages.
 This also applies to your social security.
 Therefore, there are European rules that protect your social security rights.
-The rules apply in the 27 countries of the EU as well as in Iceland, Lichtenstein, Norway and Switzerland.
+The rules apply in the as well as in Iceland, Lichtenstein, Norway and Switzerland.